 Therapeutic Policies

-TREATMENT SESSIONS: Therapy sessions are usually held once a week for forty-five minutes.
+TREATMENT SESSIONS: Therapy sessions are usually held once a week for fifty minutes.
 Sessions are scheduled on a weekly basis until you and I mutually agree that a different time schedule is appropriate.
 If we decide EMDR therapy for trauma is an appropriate therapy for you, sessions are scheduled differently.
-After initial orientation session, EMDR therapy is usually scheduled for double session per week or every other week.
+After initial orientation session, EMDR therapy is usually scheduled for 90 minute session per week or every other week.
 Sometimes sessions are separated by non-EMDR session to process changes that that occurring.
 Goals for therapy are determined within the first few sessions.
 These are periodically reviewed and refined.
 Termination occurs when both of us mutually agree that the goals have been satisfactorily addressed or there is some other reason to terminate, such as a required move.
 You have the right to terminate at any time; I ask that you discuss your concerns with me for at least one session or by telephone before you leave therapy.

 THERAPY AND PHYSICAL SYMPTOMS: Physical symptoms are often the result of emotional stress.
 They can be reduced and even eliminated under certain therapy conditions.
 It is important, however, that an appropriate medical specialist review your current situation to ascertain the degree to which the symptom has a physical base.
 A physical exam is therefore required when a physical symptom is a primary concern.
 If there is a physical problem that affects your therapy, I will work closely with your medical specialist to coordinate treatments and services with your consent.
 It is important for you to let me know if you have a persistent physical discomfort.
 I will discuss a referral to another specialist with you.

-LIMITATIONS AS A THERAPIST: Because I have family responsibilities, I do not do hospital work or severe substance abuse cases.
-If we feel you require these special services, I will refer you to someone I trust who specializes in these areas.
-I will maintain contact with you and support you during that time.

 MEDICATIONS IN PSYCHOLOGICAL THERAPY: Depending on symptoms and problems, medications may or may not be appropriate.
 As a psychologist I am not licensed to prescribe medication.
 In the event a consideration for possible medications for psychological distress seems necessary, then I will refer you and assist in obtaining a medical evaluation.
 It is your responsibility to inform me of any and all prescribed medications and changes in medications as they may significantly affect your mental status and therapy.
 It is also important that you are compliant with the course of treatment as prescribed by your physician.
 For some conditions however, therapy has been shown to be more effective than medications.
 I will inform you if I feel medications will affect or enhance your treatment.

+LIMITATIONS AS A THERAPIST: Because I have family responsibilities, I do not do hospital work or severe substance abuse cases.
+If we feel you require these special services, I will refer you to someone, or a program I trust that specializes in these areas.
+I will maintain contact with you and support you during that time as permitted by new treatment professional.